Date: 12 July 2015. Change of Light

 bulbs for LED is a great power saver.
 It is, however there are

 options to spending all that money right away.
-Let me tell
+Let me show

-you what I've done on Seaweed so you can judge if this method would
+you what I have done on Seaweed so you can judge if this method would

 work aboard your boat.